AdobeDocs/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/mobile-visual-experience-composer-ios.md

 # iOS - set up the mobile app{#ios-set-up-the-mobile-app}

-Target's new SDK Library allows developers to do a one-time setup on their iOS mobile apps and enable marketers to use the capabilities of the Mobile Visual Experience Composer (VEC).
-For more information on enabling the Adobe Target VEC extension, see [Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs).
+The Adobe Target Mobile Visual Experience Composer (VEC) lets developers do a one-time setup on their iOS mobile apps and enable marketers to use the capabilities of the Mobile VEC.
+For more information on enabling the Adobe Target VEC extension, see [Target VEC on Adobe Experience Platform SDKs](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target-vec).

 ## Include the Mobile SDK & the Target Library {#sdk-library}